sdman135/Shapes-Image_Classifier_Convolutional_Neural_Network/README.md

 After splitting the dataset (4,480 total images) into Train/Test( 90/10 split ) of each shape:

-Total number of images in circles training set: 1013   --   Total number of images in circles test set:      114 Total number of images in squares training set: 1013   --   Total number of images in squares test set:      113 Total number of images in stars training set: 1002   --   Total number of images in stars test set:      112 Total number of images in triangles training set: 1008   --   Total number of images in triangles test set:      113
+Total images in circles training set: 1013   --   Total images in circles test set: 114 Total images in squares training set: 1013   --   Total images in squares test set: 113 Total images in stars training set: 1002   --   Total  images in stars test set: 112 Total images in triangles training set: 1008   --   Total images in triangles test set: 113

-I made a collage, in photoshop, of a sampling of images of each shape, by their Label
+I made a collage, in photoshop, of a sampling of images, by their Label

 ![](readme_images/collage01.png)